stinb/plugins/Solutions/.doc/manager_his.md

 The Hersteller Initiative Software (HIS) metrics are a list of metrics and thresholds developed by the automotive industry to ensure code quality.
-The documentation for them available in English is at https://emenda.com/his/.
+The documentation for them available in English is at [https://emenda.com/his/ &#8599;](https://emenda.com/his/).

 In Understand, the primary way of accessing these metrics has been through running the CodeCheck [configuration](und://plugin/config/Hersteller%20Initiative%20Software%20(HIS)%20Metrics).
 There is now also an [interactive report](und://plugin/ireport/HIS%20Metrics).
-The interactive report and metric plugins are described in a [blog article](https://blog.scitools.com/hersteller-initiative-software-his-metrics/).
+The interactive report and metric plugins are described in a [blog article &#8599;](https://blog.scitools.com/hersteller-initiative-software-his-metrics/).

 ## HIS Metrics